 Velasco R, Gomez B, Benito J, et al. Accuracy of PECARN rule for predicting serious bacterial infection in infants with fever without a source.
 Archives of Disease in Childhood Published Online First: 19 August 2020

-Before we plunge into the paper, let’s stop and think about a couple of important definitions here:
+Before we plunge into the paper, let’s stop and think about a couple of essential definitions here:

-Serious bacterial infection (SBI) is used to describe bacteraemia, meningitis and urinary tract infections, also including infections such as pneumonia, skin, bone and joint infections, bacterial gastroenteritis and sometimes ENT infections.
+Serious bacterial infection (SBI) is used to describe bacteraemia, meningitis, and urinary tract infections, as well as infections such as pneumonia, skin, bone, and joint infections, bacterial gastroenteritis, and sometimes ENT infections.

 Who did they study?

-Inclusion: infants younger than 60 days who presented with a recorded fever, or history of recorded fever, of >38 C over an 11 year period between 2007 (when they started measuring procalcitonin) and 2018.
+Inclusion: infants younger than 60 days who presented with a recorded fever, or history of recorded fever, of >38 C over 11 years between 2007 (when they started measuring procalcitonin) and 2018.

 What were they looking for?

-The group were interested to see how the PECARN rule fared in their dataset by looking at how many infants were predicted to be low-risk and yet had an SBI or IBI to assess the external validity of the rule.
+The group was interested in seeing how the PECARN rule fared in their dataset by examining the number of infants predicted to be low-risk yet had an SBI or IBI to assess the rule’s external validity.

 What did they find?